Spreading properties of the Fisher--KPP equation when the intrinsic growth rate is maximal in a moving patch of bounded size: Introduction

 Now let us recall some known results on the heterogeneous scalar equation \eqref{eq:main}.
 When the heterogeneity remains confined ($A(t)$ being globally bounded), only the asymptotic space-time growth rate matters and determines the spreading speed \cite{Berestycki_Nadin_2012}, which in our case means that the population spreads toward the left at speed $2\sqrt{r_1}$ and toward the right at speed $2\sqrt{r_3}$.

 Next, in the special case where $r_1 \neq r_2 = r_3$, only a single transition appears in the intrinsic growth rate; see Figure~\ref{fig:onet}.
-One may speculate that if $A(t)$ moves to the right too fast, then the spreading front is located far to the left of $A(t)$, where the intrinsic growth rate equals $r_1$.
-Thus the spreading speed is likely to be $2\sqrt{r_1}$, as in the homogeneous KPP equation.
+If $A(t)$ moves to the right too fast, then the spreading front is located far to the left of $A(t)$, where the intrinsic growth rate equals $r_1$.
+Thus one may speculate that the spreading speed is likely to be $2\sqrt{r_1}$, as in the homogeneous KPP equation.
 On the other hand, if $A(t)$ moves too slowly, then the spreading front is located far ahead of $A(t)$, where $r = r_3$.
-Thus the spreading speed is likely to be $r_3$.
-These speculations turn out to be correct, but what if the speed of $A(t)$ is neither too fast nor too slow?
-Actually the answer is not so simple: totally different types of phenomena, \textit{locking} and \textit{nonlocal pulling}, are observed, depending on whether $r_1 > r_3$ or $r_1 < r_3$.
-These two terms, \textit{locking} and \textit{nonlocal pulling}, were first introduced in \cite{Holzer_Scheel} and \cite{Girardin_Lam}, respectively\footnote{In \cite{Holzer_Scheel}, nonlocally pulled fronts were referred to as accelerated fronts.
-But, in the Fisher--KPP literature, acceleration also refers to superlinear spreading.
-We believe that nonlocal pulling better highlights the underlying mechanism, which is that a small population in a moving frame strictly faster than the actual front may still contribute to the propagation due to variations in the intrinsic growth rate.}.
-In the simplest case when the transition moves with constant speed, \textit{i.e.}, $A(t)$ is a linear function, the known results (that were proved in possibly more complex contexts in \cite{Girardin_Lam,Holzer_Scheel,Bovier_Hartung_2022,Lam_Yu_2021}) can be summarized as follows.
+Thus the spreading speed is likely to be $2\sqrt{r_3} $.
+These speculations turn out to be correct in these cases, but what if the speed of $A(t)$ is neither too fast nor too slow?